ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

 ![](jenkins_custom_plugin.png)

 </details>

 ### Jenkins Credentials
 Go to _Credentials → Jenkins → Global credentials_ and create the following credentials

 #### GitLab API Token
 1. Create a new access token in GitLab named "Jenkins" and give it **api** rights and **read_repository** rights.
-For detailed instructions on how to create such a token follow the steps 8-9in the GitLab part of this documentation
+For detailed instructions on how to create such a token follow the steps 9-10 in the GitLab part of this documentation

     <details><summary>Screenshot</summary>